hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	[1] "ecoli"

 You can also do the same for dataframes and matrices, although with larger datasets it is not advisable.
 Instead, it is better to save the contents of a list component to a variable (as we did above) and further manipulate it.
-Also, it is important to note that when indexing vectors we can only **access one component at a time**.
+Also, it is important to note that when selecting components we can only **access one at a time**.
 To access multiple components of a list, see the note below.

 > Note: Using the single bracket notation also works wth lists.
 The difference is the class of the information that is retrieved.
 Using single bracket notation i.e. `list1[1]` will return the contents in a list form and *not the original data structure*.
 The benefit of this notation is that it allows indexing by vectors so you can access multiple components of the list at once.